YiTingTsou/wave-data-toolbox/docs/usage.md

 - `wave_data` or `wind_data`: table of time‑series variables suitable for plotting and statistics
 - `dataset_metadata`: struct describing extraction and processing
+- Saved monthly data when `cache` is set to true.

 ## 2. Analysis functions